-For version 20.0 APR-DRGs, the standard risk of mortality level was comprehensively reviewed for all secondary diagnoses codes.
+For version 20.0 APR DRGs, the standard risk of mortality level was comprehensively reviewed for all secondary diagnoses codes.
 There were a number of revisions introduced, the majority of which were to lower the standard risk of mortality level.
-In situations where there was a great deal of variability within an ICD-9-CM diagnosis code, the approach was to lower the standard risk of mortality level and then in later steps of Phase I, consider whether modifications to the standard risk of mortality level are indicated based upon specific age ranges, APR-DRGs, or non-OR procedures.
+In situations where there was a great deal of variability within an ICD-9-CM diagnosis code, the approach was to lower the standard risk of mortality level and then in later steps of Phase I, consider whether modifications to the standard risk of mortality level are indicated based upon specific age ranges, APR DRGs, or non-OR procedures.

-For version 20.0 APR-DRGs, there are a total of 12,988 ICD-9-CM diagnosis codes.
-These codes are assigned to the following risk of mortality levels: 10,473 minor, 1,564 moderate, 608 major, 343 extreme.
-Compared to version 15.0 APR-DRGs, there is a slightly higher proportion of secondary diagnoses classified as minor and moderate risk of mortality diagnoses and a slightly lower proportion classified as major and moderate risk of mortality diagnoses.
-For version 20.0 APR-DRGs, there are 2,515 secondary diagnosis codes that are assigned a standard risk of mortality level of moderate, major, or extreme.
-This is just slightly more than half the 4,656 secondary diagnosis codes that are assigned a standard severity of illness level of moderate, major, or extreme.
+For version 24.0 APR DRGs, there are a total of 13,549 ICD-9-CM diagnosis codes.
+These codes are assigned to the following risk of mortality levels: 10,941 minor, 1,648 moderate, 612 major, 348 extreme.
+For version 24.0 APR DRGs, there are 2,608 secondary diagnosis codes that are assigned a standard risk of mortality level of moderate, major, or extreme.
+This is just slightly more than half the 4,804 secondary diagnosis codes that are assigned a standard severity of illness level of moderate, major, or extreme.